 In a small bowl, whisk glaze ingredients together.
 Brush meatloaf with glaze and bake for another 20 minutes.
 Remove meat loaf from the oven and let it sit for a few minutes before slicing and serving.

-Sign up for our newsletter that features hand-picked recipes
+Sign up for our newsletters that feature hand-picked recipes

-Please note: This is a copy cat recipe submitted to CDKitchen by a third-party.
+This is a copy cat recipe submitted to CDKitchen by a third-party.
 This recipe is not an original recipe unless specifically stated and is considered only to be an acceptable "clone" to the original for the home cook to attempt to duplicate.
 Please also note that many nationwide restaurant chains vary their menus and ingredients by region so the version provided may not be similar to what you may have tried before.
 All trademarks referenced are property of their respective owners.